Dtanguy/BVM_Ventilator/README.md

 # BVM_Ventilator
 Motor powered BVM ventilator, our contribution to the Open Source COVID19 Medical Supplies and Code Life Ventilator Challenge.

-Our goal is to make two versions:
-One version that is very low tech for remote locations, resource deprived, and or emergency situations.
+Our goal is to make two versions, one that is very low tech for remote locations, resource deprived, and or emergency situations.
 The other version that is still simple but more useful with access to better tech.

 # Version 1: